EternalBlueFlame/EternalMediaBar/README.md

 //Security of user information takes priority.

 //RC1 Plans:
+//create and add in the new icons and menu background
 //make the animation for the slide-out menu.
 //need to make control functions for pressing A/X/Enter
 //add missing icons